cerner/terra-toolkit/scripts/serve/README.md

 | **--disk** | false | `false` | The webpack assets will be written to disk instead of a virtual file system.
 Only used when webpack config is passed |
 | **--host** | false |`undefined` | Sets the host that the server will listen on. eg. '10.10.10.1' |

-If no config is supplied tt-serve-static will first search for `webpack.config.js` in the working directory, if that is not found it will attempt to use the default webpack config supplied by terra-dev-site.
+If no config is supplied tt-serve-static will first search for `webpack.config.js` in the working directory.
+If that is not found it will attempt to use the default webpack config supplied by terra-dev-site.

 #### In your package.json
 ```JSON